General Electric: Corporate affairs

 In 2005, GE launched its "Ecomagination" initiative in an attempt to position itself as a "green" company.

 GE is one of the biggest players in the wind power industry and is developing environment-friendly products such as hybrid locomotives, desalination and water reuse solutions, and photovoltaic cells.
-The company "plans to build the largest solar-panel-making factory in the U.S.", and has set goals for its subsidiaries to lower their greenhouse gas emissions.
+The company "plans to build the largest solar-panel-making factory in the U.S." and has set goals for its subsidiaries to lower their greenhouse gas emissions.

 On May 21, 2007, GE announced it would sell its GE Plastics division to petrochemicals manufacturer SABIC for net proceeds of $11.6 billion.
 The transaction took place on August 31, 2007, and the company name changed to SABIC Innovative Plastics, with Brian Gladden as CEO.

+In July 2010, GE agreed to pay $23.4 million to settle an SEC complaint without admitting or denying the allegations that two of its subsidiaries bribed Iraqi government officials to win contracts under the U.N. oil-for-food program between 2002 and 2003.

 In February 2017, GE announced that the company intends to close the gender gap by promising to hire and place 20,000 women in technical roles by 2020.
-The company is also seeking to have a 50:50 male to female gender representation in all entry-level technical programs.
+The company is also seeking to have a 50:50 male-to-female gender representation in all entry-level technical programs.

 In October 2017, GE announced they would be closing research and development centers in Shanghai, Munich and Rio de Janeiro.
 The company spent $5 billion on R&D in the last year.

 On February 25, 2019, GE sold its diesel locomotive business to Wabtec.

 CEO

-As of October 2018, John L. Flannery was replaced by H. Lawrence Culp Jr. as chairman and CEO in a unanimous vote of the GE Board of Directors.
+As of October 2018, John L. Flannery was replaced by H. Lawrence "Larry" Culp Jr. as chairman and CEO, in a unanimous vote of the GE Board of Directors.